ejiektpobehuk/git-plumber/CONTRIBUTING.md

 I'm happy to hear from you, the user.
 You can reach out publicly via [GitHub issues](https://github.com/ejiektpobehuk/git-plumber/issues) or privately via `git-plumber@ejiek.id` email.

-I probably won't see your public feedback on social networks but others might.
+I probably won't see your public feedback on social networks, but others might.
 Spreading the word helps tremendously.

 ## Internationalisation and localisation (i18n)